 The Supervisory Board determines the number of its members, provided that pursuant to our articles of association, the Supervisory Board shall always consist of at least three members.
-Bernhard Ehmer was re-appointed at the 2022 AGM.
-The Supervisory Board profile was last amended in 2020 and the Supervisory Board is of the opinion that its composition is currently in accordance with such profile and the Supervisory Board has sufficient experience and expertise in various fields to fulfil its statutory obligations as Supervisory Board members of the Company.
-However, to diversify the group Supervisory Board members and to further strengthen the legal and ESG experience in the Supervisory Board, the Supervisory Board deems it advisable to further expand the number of its members.
-The following table lists the members of the Supervisory Board.
+Thomas Hecht, Harry Welten and Annalisa Jenkins were re-appointed at the 2023 AGM.
+Constanze Ulmer-Eilfort was appointed at the 2023 AGM.
+The Supervisory Board profile was last amended in 2020 and the Supervisory Board is of the opinion that its composition is currently in accordance with such profile and the Supervisory Board has sufficient experience and expertise in various fields to fulfil its statutory obligations as Supervisory Board.
 See chapter II.
 "Managing Directors and Supervisory Directors" of the Corporate Governance Report of the Management Board for detailed biographies including details on their profession, principal positions and other positions.
 Thomas Hecht is the chairman of the Supervisory Board.
 The term of each member will terminate on the date of the annual general meeting of shareholders in the year indicated below.

-Name Initial/re-appointment Term Age Gender Nationality Thomas Hecht August 4, 2020 2023 72 М German Bernhard Ehmer June 22, 2022 2025 68 M German Ulrich Grau June 15, 2021 2024 74 M German/US Mathieu Simon June 15, 2021 2024 67 M French/US Harry Welten August 4, 2020 2023 57 M Swiss Annalisa Jenkins August 4, 2020 2023 57 F British/US Uta Kemmerich-Keil June 15, 2021 2024 56 F German
+Name Initial/re- appointment Term Age Gender Nationality

+Thomas Hecht June 21, 2023 2026 73 М German

+Bernhard Ehmer June 22, 2022 2025 69 Μ German

+Ulrich Grau June 15, 2021 2024 75 Μ German/US

+Mathieu Simon June 15, 2021 2024 68 Μ French/US

+Harry Welten June 21, 2023 2026 58 Μ Swiss

+Annalisa Jenkins June 21, 2023 2026 58 F British/US

+Uta Kemmerich- June 15, 2021 F German

+Keil 2024 57

+Constanze

+Ulmer-Eilfort June 21, 2023 2026 62 F German